tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cos_bucket.html.markdown

 * `versioning_enable` - (Optional, Bool) Enable bucket versioning.
 NOTE: The `multi_az` feature is true for the current bucket, cannot disable version control.
 * `website` - (Optional, List) A website object(documented below).

+The `abort_incomplete_multipart_upload` object of `lifecycle_rules` supports the following:

+* `days_after_initiation` - (Required, Int) Specifies the number of days after the multipart upload starts that the upload must be completed.
+The maximum value is 3650.

 The `cors_rules` object supports the following:

 * `allowed_headers` - (Required, List) Specifies which headers are allowed.